freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

   qvm-start sys-net

 ``sys-net`` should now start, and network devices will be functional.
 This change is only required once on first install.
+See the `Qubes documentation of this issue <https://www.qubes-os.org/doc/pci-troubleshooting/#unable-to-reset-pci-device-errors>`_ for more information.

 .. |screenshot_sys_net_pci_reset| image:: ../images/screenshot_sys_net_pci_reset.png